TwilioDevEd/sync-for-iot-examples/Particle_Photon/README.md

-# Twilio IoT Deployed Devices for the Particle Photon
+# Twilio Sync IoT for the Particle Photon

-You can find our detailed [Quickstart for Deployed Devices on the Particle Photon](https://www.twilio.com/docs/guides/sms-mms-messages-particle-photon) on our [Documentation site](https://www.twilio.com/docs).
+You can find our detailed [Quickstart for Sync for IoT on the Particle Photon](https://www.twilio.com/docs/quickstart/sync-iot/mqtt-particle-photon-sync-iot) on our [Documentation site](https://www.twilio.com/docs).
 You can clone this code directly to the Particle Web IDE [through this link](https://go.particle.io/shared_apps/59af8af2029f70bdf9000f5c).

 Be sure to install the `ArduinoJson` and `MQTT-TLS.h` libraries.